Quick Answer

 For a freelancer who is willing to relocate to Cyprus, a Cyprus Ltd combined with Non-Dom status is significantly more tax-efficient than a UK or Irish Ltd. Effective tax on distributed profits in Cyprus is approximately 17-20% total, versus 25-40% in the UK or Ireland when accounting for all personal taxes on dividends.
 Remote operation of a UK/Irish Ltd from Cyprus is also possible, though you risk creating a Cyprus permanent establishment.

-What expenses can I deduct through a Cyprus company?
+Are business expenses deductible through a Cyprus company?

-Legitimate business expenses deductible against Cyprus corporate tax include: professional subscriptions, software and tools, home office costs (if documented), travel related to business, marketing and advertising, professional development, accounting and legal fees, bank charges, and reasonable salary costs.
-Personal expenses are not deductible.
-Cyprus has no specific list of disallowed expenses beyond the general requirement that expenses be wholly and exclusively for business purposes.
+Legitimate business expenses deductible against Cyprus corporate tax (15%) include: professional subscriptions, software and tools, home office costs (documented; typically EUR 150-300/month), travel related to business, marketing and advertising, professional development (up to EUR 2,000/year commonly), accounting and legal fees, bank charges, and reasonable salaries.
+All receipts must be retained for 7 years per Cyprus tax law.

 Do I need to move to Cyprus to benefit from its tax system?